 - The jump reaches an elevation of 1,782 feet above sea level, making it one of the highest points in Michigan.
 (The highest point is Mount Arvon.)

 - It’s 1,180 feet above Lake Superior.

-- The top of the ski jump is 26 stories above the ground below.
+- The top of this Michigan ski jump is 26 stories above the ground below.

 - From the top on a clear day, you can see more than 2,500 square miles, including Isle Royale, the Porcupine Mountains, the Apostle Islands, and much more.

 - In competition, ski flyers accelerate to speeds near 70 mph and can fly 600 feet or more.